ExampleWasTaken-Studios/updater/README.md

 # updater
 Updater is used by EWT Studios to update our electron desktop apps.

+## Important
+The latest version (v2.0.5) includes important security fixes!
+Please use `npm i @ewt-studios/updater@latest` to install it.

 ## Install
 ```sh
 npm i @ewt-studios/updater